Indus Delta mangroves

 Project Area: Through Time

 Mangroves play a crucial role in coastal storm and flood protection especially in Pakistan, which is among the top countries in the Long-Term Climate Risk Index.
-Declining mangrove cover and a weak wetland ecosystem has significantly lowered this region’s capacity to provide climate resilience to people affected by regular flooding events in Pakistan.
+Declining mangrove cover and a damaged wetland ecosystem has significantly lowered this region’s capacity to provide climate resilience to people affected by regular flooding events in Pakistan.

 Based on the image we can know that the project area is a mangrove coastal area which is marked by a white outline.
 In this image, the NDVI values range between 0.6 and 0.8 over the years, suggesting that the vegetation remained healthy since the start of the project in 2015.
 Additionally, there is an increasing amount of healthier vegetation, indicating growth and expansion of the mangrove forest between 2010 and 2020.